-This coming year is 5772, at least on the Jewish calendar.
-Rosh Hashanah (the Jewish New Year holiday) starts next week, at sundown on Wednesday, September 28th.
-Unlike the secular new year, the Jewish holiday is spiritual and begins a period of thoughtful contemplation that leads up to a day of fasting on Yom Kippur.
+Rosh Hashanah (the Jewish New Year) is a holiday that even Jews who don't consider themselves religious often celebrate.
+Unlike the secular new year, the Jewish holiday is not about raucuous partying.
+It begins a period of 10-day period of contemplation that leads up to a day of fasting on Yom Kippur, the Day of Atonement.

-If you don’t celebrate Jewish holidays and aren’t kosher, you should try this cake anyway - a wonderful way to use your fall apples for a dinner dessert, a brunch cake, or an afternoon coffee/tea break.
+If you do not celebrate Jewish holidays, you'll still love this cake, and it is a wonderful way to enjoy apples in the fall, for a dinner dessert, a brunch cake, or an afternoon coffee/tea break.

 - 3 cups all purpose white flour

-- 1 cup raisins – I use a combination of dark and golden, but you could use all one or the other.
+- 1 cup raisins – a combination of dark and golden yields a nice color and taste contrast.

 - ⅓ cup orange or apple juice

 - 3 cups of peeled, chopped apples – Many varieties work well, including Golden and Red Delicious, and Granny Smith.
 Macintosh and Rome are too soft.
 I prefer a mixture of 2-3 varieties.
 Generally 2-4 medium-sized apples will yield the required 3 cups.